-- ► Repairs to Ex-certified devices must be carried out by Endress+Hauser Service or by specialist personnel according to national regulations. - Relevant standards and national regulations on hazardous areas, safety instructions and certificates must be observed. - ▶ Use only original Endress+Hauser spare parts. - ▶ Please note the device designation on the nameplate.
-Only identical parts may be used as replacements. - ► Carry out repairs according to the instructions. - ▶ Only the Endress+Hauser service team is permitted to modify a certified device and convert it to another certified version.
+- Only specialist personnel or Endress+Hauser-Service can carry out repairs to Ex certified devices. - Relevant standards and national regulations as well as safety instructions (XA) and certificates must be observed. - Only genuine Endress+Hauser spare parts may be used. - When ordering spare parts, please check the device designation on the nameplate.
+Only identical parts may be used as replacements. - Carry out repairs according to the instructions.
+Following a repair, the device must fulfill the requirements of the individual tests specified for that device. - A certified device may be converted to another certified device version by Endress +Hauser Service only. - All repairs and modifications must be documented.